School Breakfast Program

 • Above 185 percent of the Federal poverty line can receive a low-cost, full-price breakfast.

-The onset of the pandemic in the second half of FY 2020 disrupted the provision of meals through the program by forcing schools to limit their operations.
+The onset of the Coronavirus (COVID-19) pandemic in the second half of FY 2020 disrupted the provision of meals through the program by forcing schools to limit their operations.
 In response to these disruptions and to meet rising food needs during the pandemic, USDA issued waivers allowing for flexibilities in the implementation of the SBP and expanded the scope and coverage of the program’s Seamless Summer Option (SSO).
-USDA also created the Pandemic Electronic Benefit Transfer (P-EBT) program to reimburse families with children eligible for free or reduced-price school meals for the value of school meals missed due to pandemic-related disruptions to in-person instruction at schools.
+These waivers expired in June 2022.
+USDA also created the temporary Pandemic Electronic Benefit Transfer (P-EBT) program to reimburse families with children eligible for free or reduced-price school meals for the value of school meals missed due to pandemic-related disruptions to in-person instruction at schools.
+This program expired at the end of FY 2023.
 To learn more about pandemic-era changes to the SBP, please see:

-A USDA, ERS-sponsored 2009 study found that elementary school-age students are more likely to participate in the SBP when they come from lower income or time-constrained households.
+A USDA, ERS-sponsored 2009 study found that elementary school-age students were more likely to participate in the SBP when they came from lower income or time-constrained households.
 Other ERS research found that the share of students receiving a free breakfast had increased over the prior decade.
 To learn more about participation in SBP, please see:

-Meals served through SBP must meet Federal nutrition standards, which were updated in the Healthy, Hunger-Free Kids Act of 2010 to more closely match the Federal Dietary Guidelines for Americans.
-Children with access to the SBP are more likely to eat breakfast in the morning, and ERS-sponsored studies found that, by increasing the likelihood that children would eat breakfast, SBP was associated with children having a lower Body Mass Index (BMI), a measure of weight status.
-Other ERS-sponsored studies have found that school meals contribute positively to the diet quality of participating students.
+Meals served through SBP must meet Federal nutrition standards, which were updated in the Healthy, Hunger-Free Kids Act of 2010 (HHFKA) to more closely match the Federal Dietary Guidelines for Americans.
+Children with access to the SBP are more likely to eat breakfast in the morning, and ERS-sponsored studies found that, by increasing the likelihood that children would eat breakfast, SBP was associated with children having a lower body mass index (BMI), a measure of weight status.
+Other ERS-sponsored studies found that school meals contributed positively to the diet quality of participating students.
 To learn more, please see:

-Additionally, participation in USDA’s child nutrition programs, including SBP, have been found to reduce food insecurity.
+Additionally, participation in USDA’s child nutrition programs, including SBP, has been found to reduce food insecurity.
 To learn more about the impact of SBP on food insecurity, please see:

 ERS has also investigated factors associated with a school's ability to serve healthy, appealing breakfasts within its cost constraints.
 To learn more, please see:

-All figures are based on data available as of January 2023 and are subject to revision.
+All values and figures are based on data available as of December 2023 and are subject to revision.

 For the latest information on updates to the program during the COVID-19 pandemic, see FNS Responds to COVID-19.